 How to Access Delta Sky Clubs

-Members of Delta's SkyMiles frequent flier program with Gold, Platinum, or Diamond Medallion status receive complimentary access to Delta Sky Clubs, as well as partner lounges (from fellow SkyTeam Alliance members such as Virgin Atlantic, Air France, and Aeroméxico).
+Members of Delta's SkyMiles frequent flier program with Diamond Medallion status receive complimentary access to Delta Sky Clubs, as well as partner lounges (from fellow SkyTeam Alliance members such as Virgin Atlantic, Air France, and Aeroméxico).
 In total, elite Delta travelers have access to approximately 230 lounges around the world.

 Travelers without the required Delta Medallion status may also purchase annual memberships to access Delta Sky Clubs.